Unsupervised Multi-hop Question Answering by Question Generation: Introduction

-We model the multi-hop QA with a latent inference process involving two steps: 1) selecting relevant information from each data source, 2) integrating the multiple information to form a question.
-We propose the Multi-Hop Question Generator (\model), a simple yet general framework to model this underlying process.
-The model first defines a set of basic \textit{operators} (Section~\ref{subsec:basic_operators}) to retrieve / generate relevant information from each input source or to aggregate different information.
-Afterwards, we define six \textit{reasoning graphs} (Section~\ref{subsec:reasoning_graph}).
+We propose Multi-Hop Question Generator (\model), a simple yet general framework that decomposes the generation of a multi-hop question into two steps: 1) selecting relevant information from each data source, 2) integrating the multiple information to form a question.
+Specifically, the model first defines a set of basic \textit{operators} to retrieve / generate relevant information from each input source or to aggregate different information.
+Afterwards, we define six \textit{reasoning graphs}.
 Each corresponds to one type of multi-hop question and is formulated as a computation graph built upon the operators.
-We generate multi-hop question-answer pairs by executing the reasoning graph.
+We generate multi-hop question--answer pairs by executing the reasoning graph.
 Figure~\ref{fig:general_framework} shows an example of generating a \textit{table-to-text question}: a) Given the inputs of (table, text), the $FindBridge$ operator locates a bridge entity that connects the contents between table and text. b) We generate a simple, single-hop question for the bridge entity from the text ($QGwithEnt$ operator) and generate a sentence describing the bridge entity from the table ($DescribeEnt$ operator). c) The $BridgeBlend$ operator blends the two generated contents to obtain the multi-hop question.

 We evaluate our method on two multi-hop QA datasets: HotpotQA~\cite{DBLP:conf/emnlp/Yang0ZBCSM18} and HybridQA~\cite{DBLP:conf/emnlp/ChenWH20}.
 Questions in HotpotQA reason over multiple texts (homogeneous data), while questions in HybridQA reason over both table and text (heterogeneous data).
-The experiments show that MultihopGen can generate high-quality multi-hop questions for both datasets.
-The generated questions can be used to train a surprisingly well QA model.
-The F1 gap between the unsupervised and the fully-supervised setting is only $11.6$ and $19.5$ for HotpotQA and HybridQA, respectively.
-We also find that our method can be used in a few-shot learning setting, for example, obtaining 64.6 F1 with 50 labeled examples in HotpotQA, compared to 21.6 F1 without the warm-up training given by our method.
-Also, our ablations show that each component of our framework contributes to QA performance.
+The experiments show that \model can generate high-quality multi-hop questions for both datasets.
+Without using any human-labeled examples, the generated questions alone can be used to train a surprisingly well QA model, reaching 61\% and 83\% of the F1 score achieved by the fully-supervised setting on the HybridQA and HotpotQA dataset, respectively.
+We also find that our method can be used in a few-shot learning setting.
+For example, after pretraining the QA model with our generated data, we can obtain $64.6$ F1 with only $50$ labeled examples in HotpotQA, compared with $21.6$ F1 without the warm-up training.